EileoOfficial/kudosu-api/README.md

 # kudosu-api
 Hey!

 Basically this is a simple GetDataModel roblox exploit API.
 You can add libs / edit the way how definitions work.
+This was fully made by Amoy (a Moonware developer) check out his github : "am0y".

 The DLL injector is coming soon. https://xcheats.com